eblabs/eblabs_community/docs/template/README.md

 # Manual Installation (Advanced Users Only)

 The Package Manager makes installing a simple process, but if you need to do this manually here's how.
+[Package Manager Getting Started](https://eblabs.com/package-manager-quick-install-beta/)

 Tools should be installed to a common `eblabs_hub` folder.
 The `install path` should be one folder up from the `eblabs_hub` folder.
 Make sure that there are blank `__init__.py` files within all folders.